-The Puffy mattress, the brand’s flagship bed, is an all-foam mattress with a 6/10 firmness level, or medium firm.
-Compared to the Puffy Royal Hybrid, the Puffy mattress is 4” shorter, contains no coils and is a great deal less expensive.
-It’s also quite a bit firmer than the Puffy Royal Hybrid mattress (a 4 out of 10 on our firmness scale), which will make the original Puffy better for lightweight stomach sleepers.
+The Puffy mattress—the brand’s flagship bed—is an all-foam mattress with a 6/10 (medium-firm) firmness level.
+Compared to the Puffy Royal Hybrid, the Puffy mattress is 4” shorter, contains no coils, and is a great deal less expensive.
+It’s also quite a bit firmer than the Puffy Royal Hybrid mattress (which a 4/10 on our firmness scale), which will make the original Puffy better for lightweight stomach sleepers.

 The Puffy mattress is made with three layers of foam, including Cooling Cloud foam and Climate-Adaptive foam.
 Like the Puffy Royal Hybrid, the Puffy mattress comes shipped as a bed-in-a-box mattress and includes a Lifetime warranty.

 See our full Puffy Mattress Review to learn more.